noambenmoshe/ML_for_ranking_f_wave_extraction_methods/README.md

 ## Usage

-1. Data Preparation:
+1. **Data Preparation:**

    Place your dataset in the databases/ directory.
 The dataset should be formatted according to the examples provided.

-2. Running the Analysis:
+3. **Running the Analysis:**

    Open MATLAB and navigate to the directory containing the cloned repository.
 Run the main program script:
 ```bash
 MAIN_PROGRAM
 ```
 The MAIN_PROGRAM.m script includes an example of how to use the data and evaluate the four f-wave extraction methods.
 It calculates features for each ECG example and for each extraction method and saves them.

+3. **Training and Evaluating the Random Forest Model:**

+   After running the MAIN_PROGRAM.m script, the features will be saved.
+These features from each extraction method can be used as input to a Random Forest model that classifies if the ECG example is labled as Atrial Fibrilation or not.
+The modle that will get the highest area under the receiver operating characteristic (AUROC) is the best extraction method.

+## Contributing

+ Do you have anything to add or fix?
+I'll be happy to talk about it!
+Open an issue/PR :)